How to Make the Most of January Peak Travel Bookings

 You don’t need to have customer comments to use the power of the crowd to get people booking with you.
 Simply showing how many people are looking, or have booked the same product your potential customer is currently browsing, is sometimes enough to prompt action.

-Both of these tactics can be achieved using behavioural targeting software to integrate relevant reviews and show how many people have booked or are viewing the same packages.
+Both of these tactics can be achieved using personalisation software to integrate relevant reviews and show how many people have booked or are viewing the same packages.

 Countdown to book